Integration with Bugs

 For more information on this, check the Secure connections chapter.

-Certificate (needed only with https URL) If you connect to your JIRA server using a SSL connection (https:// url), you'll need to copy here the server's certificate.
+Certificate (needed only with https URL) If you connect to your Jira server using a SSL connection (https:// url), you'll need to copy here the server's certificate.

 For more information on this, check the Secure connections chapter.

-The login and password provided will be used to authenticate to the JIRA server.
+The login and password provided will be used to authenticate to the Jira server.

 The keywords project_id and bug_id are dynamically replaced by XStudio when necessary.